Wildlife of Spain

 The wildlife of Spain includes the diverse flora and fauna of Spain.
-The country located at the south of France has two long coastlines, one on the north on the Cantabrian Sea, another on the East and South East on the Mediterranean Sea, and a smaller one on the west and south west on the Atlantic Ocean, its territory includes a big part of the Iberian Peninsula, the Canary Islands, the Balearic Islands and two enclaves in North Africa, Ceuta and Melilla.
-The country has many endemic species, especially those restricted to the island groups, and mainly because of the rich geography (rivers, mountains, coastlines, deserts, basins, oceans, etc.) and the different climate zones, Spain is one of the countries in Europe with the greatest biodiversity.
+The country located at the south of France has two long coastlines, one on the north on the Cantabrian Sea, another on the East and South East on the Mediterranean Sea, and a smaller one on the west and south west on the Atlantic Ocean, its territory includes a big part of the Iberian Peninsula, the Canary Islands, the Balearic Islands and two enclaves in North Africa, Ceuta and Melilla. (rivers, mountains, coastlines, deserts, basins, oceans, etc.) and the different climate zones, Spain is one of the countries in Europe with the greatest biodiversity.

 Geography

 Peninsular Spain largely consists of a highland plateau, surrounded and dissected by mountain ranges and rivers.

 Climate

 Much of the country experiences a Mediterranean climate with warm or hot, dry summers and the rainfall falling in winter.
 A semi-arid climate occurs in the southeastern part of Spain, but is also found in other parts of the country such as the Ebro basin.
 Here the summers are hot and the winters cool, but there is limited precipitation at any time of year.
-The northern part of the country experiences an oceanic climate (called as well cantabrian climate) with both winter and summer temperatures influenced by the proximity to the Cantabrian sea and rainfall spread throughout the year.
+The northern part of the country experiences an oceanic climate (called as well Cantabrian climate) with both winter and summer temperatures influenced by the proximity to the Cantabrian Sea and rainfall spread throughout the year.
 The Balearic Islands have a Mediterranean climate, and the Canary Islands are influenced by their oceanic surroundings and proximity to Africa.